Make an Impact With an Educational Leadership Master's Degree

 “The emphasis of the program focuses on equipping the student with skills of enhanced communication, problem-solving strategies, decision making aptitude and viable approaches toward sound team building procedures.” – Craig Sundberg, Program Director

 Saint Mary’s tailored the online Master of Arts in Educational Leadership to provide the right expertise for leadership roles, including mentorship, staff development, coordinator, Dean of Students, and more.
 The courses delve into the foundations of educational leadership with a focus on coaching, team building, and change, enabling you to become a thoughtful, effective educator.
+Also a chance to examine cultural awareness and applying team-building skills to create an inclusive learning community of diverse members in a multi-cultural and team building course.
 You’ll complete the coursework in a convenient online format that works well for busy professionals.

 Program Highlights